louisfghbvc/Leetcode/README.md

 │      1370.
 Increasing Decreasing String.cpp
 │      1374.
 Generate a String With Characters That Have Odd Counts.cpp │      1392.
 [Like And Useful]Longest Happy Prefix.cpp
-│      344.
+│      1404.
+Number of Steps to Reduce a Number in Binary Representation to One.cpp │      344.
 Reverse String.cpp
 │      551.
 Student Attendance Record I.cpp
 │      557.
 Reverse Words in a String III.cpp